leflings/RecipeClipboard/README.md

 **Disclaimer: This is my first, and very quick'n'dirty, attempt at a factorio mod.
-This might be a horrible hack, done completely against the idiomatic ways, but hey it works, so here I'm sharing it.**
+This might be a horrible hack, done completely against the idiomatic ways, but hey it works, so here I'm sharing it.

+The mod has been tested with base 0.11.22 and newest (as per 22/6-15) Bobs mods.
+This should work with any base 0.11+, and should be able to handle many other mods.
+This has not been tested**

 ## Backstory
 After playing quite a bit of Factorio with Bob's collection of mods, I grew very